adupoku71/alx-low_level_programming/0x00-hello_world/README.md

 `5-printf.c` prints a stream of characters
 `6-size.c` is a C program that prints the size of various types on the computer it is compiled and run on.
 `100-intel` is a script that generates the assembly code (Intel syntax) of a C code and save it in an output file.
+`101-quote` is a C program that prints exactly and that piece of art is useful" - Dora Korpar, 2015-10-19, followed by a new line, to the standard error.